Vandenberg Space Force Base: LGM-118 Peacekeeper

-Ground Based Midcourse Defense Interceptor
+Ground-Based Midcourse Defense Interceptor

 The latest missile deployed at Vandenberg in 2005 is the Ground-based Interceptor (GBI) missile suborbital booster for the U.S. Missile Defense Agency's Ground-based Midcourse Defense system's EKV ballistic missile kill vehicle.
-It is part of a National missile defense system advocated by president George W. Bush.
+It is part of a National missile defense system advocated by President George W. Bush.
 The OBV is under development by Orbital Sciences; for every interceptor missile there is a missile silo and a Silo Interface Vault (SIV), which is an underground electronics room adjacent to the silo.
 The basic OBV consists of the upper three stages and guidance system from the Taurus orbital launch vehicle (essentially a wingless Pegasus-XL).
 The developmental OBV is launched from an open pad; the operational version is to be silo-launched.

-The first test firing of the OVB took place from former Atlas-F pad 576-E on 6 February 2003.
+The first test firing of the OBV took place from former Atlas-F pad 576-E on 6 February 2003.
 Launch silo LF-23 is used for ongoing silo testing, with target missiles consisting of surplus inert Minuteman ICBM second and third stages being launched from the Kwajalein Meck launch site in the Pacific Range.

 Early space exploration

 The world's first polar orbit satellite, Discoverer 1, launched from Vandenberg on 28 February 1959.
 The launch vehicle for this mission consisted of a Thor-Agena combination.
 The Discoverer series of satellites provided other significant firsts for Vandenberg.
 For instance, in August 1960, the data capsule was ejected from Discoverer XIII in orbit and recovered from the Pacific Ocean to become the first man-made object ever retrieved from space.
 A week later, on 19 August 1960, the descending capsule from Discoverer XIV was snared by an aircraft in flight for the first air recovery in history.
 Shrouded in a cover story of scientific research, Discoverer was actually the cover name for CORONA, America's first photo reconnaissance satellite program.
 The publicized Discoverer series came to an end on 13 January 1962 after 38 launches (or launch attempts).

-Over the years, unmanned satellites of every description and purpose, including international satellites, were placed in orbit from Vandenberg by a widening variety of boosters.
+Over the years, satellites of every description and purpose, including international satellites, were placed in orbit from Vandenberg by a widening variety of boosters.
 Among the parade of newer space boosters are the Titan IV (March 1991), Taurus (March 1994), Pegasus (April 1995), Delta II (February 1996), Atlas IIAS (December 1999), Minotaur (2000), and beginning in late 2005, the Falcon 1, the Delta IV, and Atlas V vehicles.

 The most ambitious Air Force endeavors at Vandenberg were the Manned Orbiting Laboratory (MOL) and the Space Shuttle programs.
 The MOL vehicle consisted of a Titan III booster carrying a modified Gemini space capsule (Gemini B) attached to a space laboratory.
 Construction work for MOL began at Space Launch Complex-6 (SLC-6) on South Vandenberg in March 1966.
 President Richard Nixon canceled the estimated US$3 billion program in June 1969, as a result of cost overruns, completion delays, emerging new technologies, and the expense of fighting the Vietnam War.
 SLC-6 remained closed for the next decade.